iOS18Update/Jailbreak/README.md

 ![ios18 cydia](https://github.com/iOS18Update/Online-Jailbreak/assets/166092918/f99c7aec-4a4b-40f0-bc32-666d0949dcee)

-Hacksnow is the currently fresh iOS 18 jailbreak without computer solution.
+Hacksnow is the currently fresh **iOS 18 jailbreak without computer** solution.
 After the jailbreak process, you can seamlessly choose Cydia 2, Sileo, and Cydia Dark versions.

 Most Apple users recommend this tool as a trusted iOS 18 jailbreak solution because it can be set up without changing your system root files.
-This means there are no issues with voiding your Apple warranty.
+This means there are **no issues with voiding your Apple warranty**.
 It's easy to set up, and you only need to use the Safari web browser.

 ### How To Setup / Install  Hacksnow for iOS 18 Beta - iOS 17 devices???

 **Step 1**

-First, you need to install Hacksnow using the Cydia 2 iOS 18 official page.
+First, you need to install Hacksnow using the Cydia 2 [iOS 18 official page](https://cydia2.com/ios-18/).
 It is the only page where you can find the original version of Hacksnow for iOS 18.

 [Install HackSnow Tool 🔽](https://cydia2.com/ios-18/#install-btn)